-Hello Mary Lou: Prom Night II is a 1987 sequel to Prom Night 1980
+Hello Mary Lou: Prom Night II is a 1987 sequel to Prom Night (1980).

 The movie actually has nothing to do with the original Prom Night, other than the title, and the film's school having the same name (this is a coincidence).
-It was filmed as it's own independent movie as "The Haunting of Hamiltom High", but the studio purposed it as a sequel to Prom Night in an attempt to make more money.
-The producer, Peter Simpson, blames this for the film's box office failure, and insists that it should be watched as it's own movie, not a sequel.
+It was filmed as its own independent movie as "The Haunting of Hamilton High", but the studio purposed it as a sequel to Prom Night in an attempt to make more money.
+The producer, Peter Simpson, blames this for the film's box office failure, and insists that it should be watched as its own movie, not a sequel.

-The film has developed a small cult following following it's release on home video, and got a direct-to-video sequel of it's own: Prom Night III The Last Kiss
+The film has developed a small cult following following its release on home video, and got a direct-to-video sequel of its own: Prom Night III: The Last Kiss.

 This film has the examples of:

 - Adorkable: Josh, genial supplier of (often lewd) quips and inventor of the (ineffective) potato-powered radio.